benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## Session Management

+(When you use NextAuth, it provide all the function.
+If you gonna to do it by yourself, then fellowing can give you some hint.)
 Session management involves tracking and managing a user's interaction with the application over time, ensuring that their authenticated state is preserved across different parts of the application.

 This prevents the need for repeated logins, enhancing both security and user convenience.
 There are two primary methods used for session management: